-- Surgeries are performed Monday -Friday by appointment only.
-Check-in is between 7:15am-8:00am.
+- Surgeries are performed Monday – Thursday by appointment only.
+Check-in is between 7:00am-8:00am.
 A $10 late fee will apply for any individual arriving after 8:15am, with no exceptions.
 No pets will be accepted after 8:30am.

 - All pets must be in good health.

-- Unless presented at time of application, all pets must either have written proof of rabies and distemper vaccinations or be scheduled to receive them on the day of surgery.
+- All pets must either have written proof of rabies and distemper vaccinations administered by a veterinarian or be scheduled to receive them on the day of surgery.